Road Trippin’ with Truda: Rutherford B. Hayes Presidential Library & Museums

 Address: Spiegel Grove, Fremont, OH 43420 (this is the actual address of the site and what you will want to use when you navigate there with your phone or GPS)

 How much time: In order to see both buildings and the grounds, I would budget at least three hours.
+We did the house tour and explored the museum before heading to lunch.
+We came back after lunch to walk the grounds.

 My favorites: The house tour is not to be missed.
 My favorite part of the house was President Hayes' bathroom/office/tool storage area.
-Also be sure to look up while you're in the home--many of the rooms have elaborate wallpaper on the ceiling.
+Also be sure to look up while you're in the home—many of the rooms have elaborate wallpaper on the ceiling.
 In the museum, I was especially taken with the section on the lower level devoted to telling the story of Rutherford and Lucy Hayes' relationship.
 They were head over heels in love and it was a delight to see their gifts and notes to each other.

 President Hayes’ bathroom/office/tool storage area